 Cover the top of the turkey with a cheesecloth.
 You will leave this on for the first 2-3 hours.

-When using a gas grill you will want to use wood chips.
+When grilling a turkey on a gas grill you will want to use wood chips.
 I like to use 2 handfuls of cherry and 1 handful of hickory.
 Soak the wood chips in water or beer before you use them for anywhere from 30 minutes to 2 hours.
 You can put the wood chips in a smoker box or in a built in smoker box if your grill has one.

 Put a drip pan on the flavorizer bars with 2-3 liters of water under where the turkey will go.
 If you plan on using the drippings in a gravy then only use 1 liter of water.